 Step 2: Choose The Type Of Loan

-The above eligibility criteria remain almost the same for all loan types offered by a particular bank.
+The above eligibility criteria remain almost the same for all loan types a particular bank offers.
 In this case, it is CommBank.
 To find the right loan, you must explore all personal loan options.

 Shortlist the ones that fulfil your criteria, such as: